attentionmech/god-of-stories-hypothesis/README.md

 Secondly, take a deep breath and read the description below the title again.

-Good.
-So.. lets begin..

-This blog series explores a central idea: that large language models (LLMs) leverage fractal-like structures within narratives to construct internal world models.
+This post series will explore a central idea: that large language models (LLMs) leverage fractal-like structures within narratives to construct internal world models.

 The hypothesis we will explore is that: LLMs don’t just process sequences of text; they model branching possibilities that resemble a structured multiverse of fractal shaped narratives in higher dimensions, which is akin to a simulated world.